Weott, California: Flooding

 Due to the 1955 and 1964 floods, nearly all residents now live in the hills above the flood plain, mostly at elevations of 120–200 m.
 The greater area of Weott encompasses the Bull Creek, Dyerville, South Fork, Camp Grant and Burlington areas.
 Weott's local services are run by the Weott Community Service District, which controls the town's sewage treatment facility and water supply.
 The town's water originally came from a property 1.5 km east of Weott.
 It now comes from a spring west of town, across the Eel River.
 The California State Parks has tried to provide Weott with alternatives to the spring, which is on State Parks land, including constructing a well on the Weott side of the river in 2003.
 This well had too much sediment, though, and was not usable.
 The WCSD has surveyed lands in the surrounding watershed but has yet to find an alternative water source.
-In summer, early morning and late evening fog typically protect the area from temperature extremes.
-Though daytime highs occasionally reach into the high 30 Cs, they are more typically below 30 C. Due to its proximity to the ocean and its position in the shadow of 1,030 m Grasshopper Peak, the area has an intense rainy season lasting from November through May.
-Locals report typical annual accumulations of 2000 mm, though the range is 700 to 2500 mm.
-Due to its moist climate, the town is surrounded on most sides by redwoods.
-Though most of the redwoods are second growth, the adjacent Humboldt Redwoods State Park has nearly 7,000 ha of old growth and includes Rockefeller Forest, the largest contiguous stand of old growth redwoods still in existence.
-Weott is located close to Giant Tree, a 108 m redwood, and the Dyerville Giant, a 113 m redwood that toppled in 1991.
-Due to a lack of water storage capacity, Weott sometimes suffers from water rationing in the summers.